NoorHajbi/can-of-books-backend/README.md

 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 [Class11 Link](https://github.com/LTUC/amman-301d20-react/tree/master/class-11)

-Lab 13:
+Lab 14:

-Name of feature:  create and delete in front-end
+Name of feature:  Add update to backend

 Estimate of time needed to complete: 2 hours

-Start time: 8:00pm
+Start time: 3:00pm

-Finish time: 3:00 pm
+Finish time: 4:00 pm

-Actual time needed to complete: 6 hours or more
+Actual time needed to complete: 1 hour